|William C. Rickle, SJ

 - Hours worked per month for each month of the measurement period, totaled, and divided by 26.

-The Director of Human Resources has the authority to change, modify or approve changes in plans and exceptions to this policy at any time, with or without notice, and with the approval of the University President.
+The Director of Human Resources has the authority to change, modify or approve changes in plans and exceptions to this policy at any time, with or without notice, and with the approval of the University President and the Senior Leadership Team.

 HIPPA Notice of Special Enrollment Rights